Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Equivalence of renormalized kinetic solutions and weak solutions

 \section{Equivalence of renormalized kinetic solutions and weak solutions}

-In this section, we will prove that renormalized kinetic solutions (cf.\ Definition~\ref{skel_sol_def}) are equivalent to classical weak solutions (cf.\ Definition~\ref{classical_weak} below) of the skeleton equation.
-The reason is that while the kinetic formulation was used essentially in the proof of uniqueness, this formulation cannot readily be used to show that a weakly convergent sequence of controls induces a strongly convergent sequence of solutions.
-The problem appears in the second term on the righthand side of \eqref{skel_sol_def_1}, which in this setting would contain the product of a weakly converging control and a weakly converging gradient.
-In addition to Assumption~\ref{as_unique} above, the following assumption will be used to prove the equivalence.
-We prove in Proposition~\ref{assumption_prop} of the Appendix that this assumption is satisfied by $\Phi(\xi)=\xi^m$ for every $m\in[1,\infty)$.
-The definition of weak solutions and the proof of the equivalence follow immediately after the assumption.
+In this section, we will prove in Theorem~\ref{equiv} that, for nonlinearities $\Phi$ satisfying the additional Assumption~\ref{as_equiv}, renormalized kinetic solutions (see Definition~\ref{skel_sol_def}) are equivalent to classical weak solutions (see Definition~\ref{classical_weak} below).
+Assumption~\ref{as_equiv} is broken into two cases, and for the model example $\Phi(\xi)=\xi^m$ an explicit computation proves that case (i) applies to $m\in [1,2]$ and case (ii) applies to $m\in[2,\infty)$.
+The equivalence of renormalized kinetic solutions and classical weak solutions is used in Proposition~\ref{weak_strong} below to prove that a weakly convergent sequence of controls $g_n$ induces a strongly convergence sequence of solutions $\rho_n$.
+This fact is not obvious for renormalized kinetic solutions, since the second term on the righthand side of \eqref{skel_sol_def_1} will contain what is in general the product between a weakly convergent gradient and weakly convergent control.